Part 24: Non-blocking Debounce — Don't Make the CPU Wait

 Key takeaways:

-• The core of non-blocking debouncing: record the time of change, check if it has been stable for long enough
+HAL_GetTickreturns a millisecond timestamp, driven by the SysTick interrupt underneath.- Core of non-blocking debounce: record the change time, check if it has been stable for long enough.

-• Shortcomings of the current approach: no event concept, no startup handling, scattered state variables—all pointing toward a state machine
+- Shortcomings of the current solution: no event concept, no startup handling, scattered state variables—all pointing to a state machine.

-In the next article, we'll refactor the scattered if-else into a rigorous state machine.
+In the next post, we will refactor the scattered if statements into a rigorous state machine.